Unusual Things to do in Dorset

 Glass Blowing

-Be blown away by the skills on show at Stuart Wiltshire Glass, based in Weymouth, or try your own hand at glass blowing.
-Sculpt your very own glass creation and gain an insight into how this ancient craft works.
-As well as being able to experience glass blowing first-hand, there are lots of brilliant glass sculptures crafted by Stuart himself that are available to view and buy.
-It’s not every day you get to blow glass into an item of your choice, so it’s definitely one to tick off the list.
+Be blown away by the skills on show at Stuart Wiltshire Glass, based in Weymouth, and gain an insight into how this ancient craft works.
+There are lots of brilliant glass sculptures crafted by Stuart himself that are available to view and buy.

 Abbotsbury Swannery